Explore Japan, an Escorted, Small Group Tour.

 Matsue is a castle town crossed by many canals and has one of the twelve remaining original castles in Japan.
 As Matsue is a former feudal stronghold, its buildings and layout reflect its history.
 We will visit the Adachi Art Museum and gardens to gain an understanding of the art of Japan.
 For its creator businessman, Adachi Zenko, the Adachi is about finding and appreciating beauty through art, as seen through the tranquillity of the garden or the painted world of the Japanese artist.

-After Matsue we take a short flight to Haneda, and travel to the mountain resort of Hakone, famous for its hot springs resorts (onsen) and breathtaking views of Japan’s iconic volcano, Mount Fuji.
+After Matsue we take a short flight to Haneda, to make a trip to the mountain resort of Hakone, famous for its hot springs resorts ( onsen ) and breathtaking views of Japan's iconic volcano, Mount Fuji.
 We spend the day in the Hakone National Park, and at the end of the day there is the opportunity to enjoy a traditional spa package in the hot springs.

-For more details about our small group tour Exploring Japan, click the ‘Top 5’ or ‘Itinerary’ buttons above!
-If you’re keen to experience this tour, please call or send an email.
+For more details about our guided tour Exploring Japan, click the 'Top 5' or 'Itinerary' buttons above!
+If you're keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right hand side of this page.

 Each year, Odyssey Traveller offers a number of escorted Japan tours particularly tailored for small groups of active senior travellers.
 Each has a different focus.
-Typically, they have an educational theme, providing access to the country’s rich cultural and natural wonders.
+Typically, they have an educational theme, providing access to the cultural and natural highlights of Japan.